 What Postpartum Depression Can Feel Like

 Aside from the physical risk factors of PPD forming, one of the biggest factors is that mothers are overwhelmed by the new challenges of motherhood and having to be physically responsible for a new life.
 PPD challenges can increase with breastfeeding difficulties and by having a demanding baby.
-Challenges like these can make you feel as if you’re not connecting with your child and exacerbate symptoms.
+Challenges like these can make you feel like you’re not connecting with your child and exacerbate symptoms.

-Many women find strength in connecting with other mothers who also share their experiences.
+Many women find strength in connecting with other mothers who share similar experiences.
 Finding others who have also experienced PPD can help shrink feelings of isolation and bring a degree of normalcy back to your life.
 Postpartum Support International (PSI) is an organization that provides lots of information about emotional changes parents experience during pregnancy and postpartum.
 These resources include PSI online support groups and local support groups for PPD or other circumstances where parents may benefit from peer support.

 If you or your partner is struggling with PPD, don’t hesitate to contact us today as therapy can be tremendously helpful.
 Remember that experiences of PPD can be unique and it’s essential to address how you’re feeling with a professional, even if you think they might not understand.